 Marijuana concentrates are growing in popularity because of their heightened potency.
-Whether you’re looking for a way to relax after work or rapidly treat chronic pain, concentrates like wax are an excellent option.
+Whether you’re looking for a way to relax after work or rapidly treat chronic pain, concentrates like wax can be an excellent option.

-In fact, cannabis wax is one of the most sought-after concentrates because the highest quality versions contain a THC content that’s equivalent to 15-20 joints!
+In fact, cannabis wax is one of the most desired concentrates, due to its insane THC content, which is often equivalent to 15-20 joints if high-quality.
 While there are plants available with a THC content of 30%, many wax concentrates have over 90% THC.

 “Weed wax” goes by several names, including Butane Hash Oil (BHO), honey oil, and ‘710’ (which spells ‘oil’ when you turn the number upside down).
 It is made by essentially blasting the plant’s material with butane (or another solvent) and extracting the THC into a gooey, highly-concentrated resin.